IPv6

 Unspecified

-The address :: is used for unspecified addresses.
-Used when the address is not known.
+:: — used when the address is not yet known.

 Loopback

-Used to identify devices on the same link.
-Of the form fe80::/10.
-Next 54 bits are zeros.
-Last 64 bits are calculated by EUI-64.
-Routers does not forward packets with link-local addresses.
+Identifies devices on the same link.
+Prefix fe80::/10; next 54 bits are zero; last 64 bits are EUI-64.
+Routers do not forward link-local packets.

 Site-local